torvista/Zen_Cart-Google_reCAPTCHA/README.md

 /includes/classes/observers/google/ReCaptcha/RequestMethod/Socket.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/SocketPost.php

-Where core files are modified, I include the original for easy comparison/reference, suffixed .157 php.
-You do not need these, but personally I leave them in my site to make it very obvious when a core file has been modified.
+Where core files are modified, I rename the original file (suffixed .157 php) so that it is adjacent to the modified file to highlight that there is a modification, and for easy comparison/reference.
+You do not need these/you may delete them/they do no harm/they are useful.

 **\includes\modules\pages\ask_a_question\header_php.157 php**
 For reference/comparison only.